MjdBh/alberta-weather-vue/README.md

 # Alberta Weather Vue App

 This is a Vue.js conversion of the original Alberta Weather React app.
 The application displays weather information for cities in Alberta, Canada.
+It has been migrated from Webpack to Vite for improved performance and developer experience.

 ## Project Setup